 Sure, you put the days of field training behind you, but there was something about sleeping out under the stars in a bivy sack that never quite left you.
 Tents have their place, but that one-man tent suddenly looks a bit heavy for your minimalist outdoor adventure setup.
 You know the areas where you’ll be spending your time, and you want to move light and fast, something that tent just won’t allow.
 Ditch the tent, and go for the bivy sack instead.
 Not only will your pack be lighter and your sleeping bag warmer, but you can also now be a little bit closer to nature, closer to the land, and closer to your ancestors.
 Now, you can restock your bivy sack memories with something a bit more enjoyable than that of your sergeant’s face first thing in the morning.

 Finding the best bivy sack can prove challenging.
-Luckily, we’ve narrowed down our picks to the best four.
+Luckily, we’ve narrowed down our picks to the best five.

 Related: 7 ways to upgrade your campsite